d2s/Documentation/Docs/HowtoUseRsyncOSX.md

   - if you want tasks to be executed in one go mark them for batch
 - adding **new tasks** either by drag and drop (for local volumes) or by GUI
 - **user configuration**
-  - the user can select another version of rsync
+  - the user can select other versions of rsync
 - **abort** single- and batch tasks
 - **rsync parameters**
   - the user can add parameters to rsync